Ellie Goulding: 2015–2016: Delirium and subsequent hiatus

-2016–2019: Hiatus and single releases

-On 19 August 2016 she released the song "Still Falling for You" for the soundtrack to the film Bridget Jones's Baby, and its music video premiered on 25 August 2016.
-It received moderate commercial success worldwide managing to reach number 11 in the UK.
-After taking some months off, in 2017, she performed at the opening of 16th edition of Mawazine Festival, held in Rabat from 12 to 20 May.
+"Army" was sent to radio airplay on 15 January 2016, while its music video was released prior to that day.
+"Something in the Way You Move" was serviced to US Contemporary hit radio on 19 January, with its original music video on 23 February.
+On 19 August, Goulding released the song "Still Falling for You" for the soundtrack to the film Bridget Jones's Baby.
+Its music video premiered on 25 August.
+It received moderate commercial success, managing to reach No. 11 in the UK.

+2017–2019: Hiatus and single releases
-During that period of time, Goulding announced that she was taking some time out the spotlight due to illness, which lasted five years, meanwhile most of her releases were singles in forms of collaborations with other artists or for movie soundtracks.

-Her first stand-alone release was a collaboration with Kygo, which she previously premiered at the opening of the Mawazine Festival.
-The single titled, "First Time", was released on 28 April 2017.
+After taking some months off, in 2017, Goulding performed at the opening of 16th edition of Mawazine festival, held in Rabat, Morocco, from 12 to 20 May.
+During that period of time, Goulding announced that she was taking some time out the spotlight due to illness, which lasted five years, meanwhile most of her releases were singles in forms of collaborations with other artists or for film soundtracks.
+Her first stand-alone release was a collaboration with Kygo, "First Time", released on 28 April.

-In 2018, Goulding joined Tap Management after almost a decade with First Access Management.
-She appeared on a collaboration with Sean Paul on his Mad Love the Prequel EP titled "Bad Love", released on 29 June 2018.

-Goulding collaborated with Diplo and Swae Lee on the single "Close to Me", which was released on 24 October 2018.
-On 1 January 2019, The Guardian reported that she has been working on her fourth album, set to release in the same year.
-On 1 March, she released the next single "Flux".
-She said regarding the album, "It's very much written by me".
+In 2018, Goulding joined Tap Management after a decade with First Access Management.
+She appeared on a collaboration with Sean Paul on his Mad Love the Prequel EP, titled "Bad Love", released on 29 June.
+She also collaborated with Diplo and Swae Lee on the single "Close to Me", released on 24 October.
+On 1 January 2019, The Guardian reported that Goulding had been working on her fourth studio album, set to be released that year.
+She then released three singles from the album: "Flux", "Sixteen", and "Hate Me" with the American rapper Juice Wrld.

-On 12 April 2019, Goulding released the single "Sixteen".
-Goulding said of the single, "...That age was such a pivotal year for me in many ways and this song is so close to my heart.
-It takes me back to the reckless days of being a teenager and I hope it reminds us all about the innocence of youth."

-Goulding released "Hate Me" with American rapper Juice Wrld on 26 June 2019.
-It was premiered by Zane Lowe as his 'World Record' on Beats 1.
 In July, Goulding started teasing her return and stated that her next material to be released would be the songs "Woman I Am" and "Start".
-In November, she released her rendition of Joni Mitchell's Christmas song "River", which topped the UK Singles Chart, becoming her third UK number one single and the last UK number one song of the 2010s.
+In November, she released her rendition of Joni Mitchell's Christmas song "River"; it topped the UK singles chart, becoming her third UK number one single and the last UK number one song of the 2010s.